mailpile/gui-o-matic/PROTOCOL.md

 hints.

     ...
-            "substatus": [
+            "status_displays": [
                 {
-                    "item": "internal-identifying-name",
+                    "id": "internal-identifying-name",
                     "icon": "image:something",
-                    "label": "Hello world!",
+                    "title": "Hello world!",
-                    "hint": "Greetings and salutations to all!"
+                    "details": "Greetings and salutations to all!"
                 },{
-                    "item": "id2",
+                    "id": "id2",
                     "icon": "/path/to/some/icon.png",
-                    "label": "Launching Frobnicator",
+                    "title": "Launching Frobnicator",
-                    "hint": "The beginning and end of all things" }
+                    "details": "The beginning and end of all things" }
             ],
     ...